jeffijoe/awilix/README.md

 // Alright, now we need a database.
 // Let's make that a constructor function.
-// Finally, notice how the dependency is referenced by name directly.
+// Notice how the dependency is referenced by name directly instead of destructuring an object.
-// This would happen in "CLASSIC" resolution mode.
-Named dependencies work as long as the injected into a
-// function is an exact match with that of the registered dependency function Database(connectionString, timeout) {
+// This is because we register it in "CLASSIC" resolution mode below. function Database(connectionString, timeout) {
   // We can inject plain values as well! this.conn = connectToYourDatabaseSomehow(connectionString, timeout);